 Short Bio

 In recent years, Rongbing has participated in Buffet Crampon Summer Academy, Midwest Clinic, Eastman Leadership Academy, and many other conferences and festivals.
 She enjoyed premiering new repertories and bringing music to the local community.
-She currently plays in a clarinet duet with Juan Tovar and assists Pioneer Valley Symphony with administrative tasks.
+Currently, she is a member of The Valley Winds ensemble, contributes to administrative tasks for the Pioneer Valley Symphony, and dedicates her time to volunteering with Women for UMass and UMass Gold Council.